tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南(历史)/功能配置/截图鉴黄配置_intl_en.md

-LVB supports screencapture and porn detection.
-After you configure a screencapture and porn detection template in the console and bind it to a push domain name, LVB takes screenshots of the live stream and stores them or porn detection data into Cloud Object Storage (COS).
+CSS supports screencapture and porn detection.
+After you configure a screencapture and porn detection template in the console and bind it to a push domain name, CSS takes screenshots of the live stream and stores them or porn detection data into Cloud Object Storage (COS).
 If the push domain name has been bound to a callback template, Tencent Cloud will send a request to your server when a callback event is triggered during live streaming, and your server is responsible for the response.
 After authentication, a JSON packet containing the porn detection callback information can be obtained.
 This document describes how to create, modify, bind, unbind, and delete a screencapture and porn detection template in the console.

 You can create a screencapture and porn detection template in the following ways:

-- Create a template in the LVB console.
+- Create a template in the CSS console.
 For more information, please see [Creating Screencapture and Porn Detection Template](#Screenshot).
 - Create a template with APIs.
 For specific parameters and samples, please see [CreateLiveSnapshotTemplate](https://intl.cloud.tencent.com/document/product/267/30834).